mayankjoshi95/C/README.md

 its an entiy whose value may or maynot change cnstant is whose valueemain same (3,10 etc) keyword we cannnot change the meaning of the world
+#variable=first character of variable is alphabet or underscore no comma ,space, sspecial character, key word allowed